 Early education providers can also apply for additional funding from central government.

 Early years education providers can apply for additional funding from the Disability Access Fund (DAF) to support children with SEND who use free early education for 3 and 4-year-olds.
-The one-off payment of £615 per financial year, once the claim for Early Education funding has been submitted via the portal, and the evidence provided has been verified.
+Providers will receive a one off payment of £615 per financial year, once the claim for Early Education funding has been submitted via the portal, and the evidence provided has been verified.
 The funding will be paid in the second half of the term the child access their entitlement initially, and then 12 months thereafter if the child remains eligible, and the claim for funding has been received.
 It is made directly to the parent’s nominated early years education provider so they can make reasonable adjustments to their provision to meet the needs of the child.

 To be eligible a child must: